opendocsg/slw-judgments-backfill/2018_SGHCF_7/report.md

 that “ultimately [she] had bought the [Ring-fenced Assets] with her share of the monies received from the Company”.

 21     Section 112(2)( _e_ ) of the Women’s Charter (Cap 353, 2009 Rev Ed) (“WC”) provides that the Court, in exercising its discretion to divide matrimonial assets, must have regard to “any agreement between the parties with respect to the ownership and division of the matrimonial assets made in contemplation of divorce”.
-The Court is not bound to enforce any such agreement, but will determine the weight to ascribe to the agreement considering all the circumstances of the case ( _TQ v TR and another appeal_ [2009] 2 SLR(R) 961).
-The Court will be cognisant of any pressure exerted by one spouse on the other I quote some relevant considerations from _Surindar Singh s/o Jaswant Singh v Sita Jaswant Kaur_ [2014] 3 SLR 1284 at [53], citing Ormrod LJ made in the context of a separation agreement in _Edgar v Edgar_ [1980] 1 WLR 1410 at 1417:
+The Court is not bound to enforce any such agreement, but will determine the weight to ascribe to the agreement considering all the circumstances of the case ( _TQ v TR and another appeal_ <span class="citation">[2009] 2 SLR(R) 961</span>).
+The Court will be cognisant of any pressure exerted by one spouse on the other I quote some relevant considerations from _Surindar Singh s/o Jaswant Singh v Sita Jaswant Kaur_ <span class="citation">[2014] 3 SLR 1284</span> at [53], citing Ormrod LJ made in the context of a separation agreement in _Edgar v Edgar_ [1980] 1 WLR 1410 at 1417:

  ...
 Under pressure by one side, exploitation of a dominant position to secure an unreasonable advantage, inadequate knowledge, possibly bad legal advice, an important change of circumstances, unforeseen or overlooked at the time of making the agreement, are all relevant to the question of justice between the parties ...

-22     In _AQS v AQR_ [2012] SGCA 3, the husband (but not the wife) had signed a memorandum in the following terms:
+22     In _AQS v AQR_ <span class="citation">[2012] SGCA 3</span>, the husband (but not the wife) had signed a memorandum in the following terms:

  I, [the husband], hereby certify that, in case of a divorce between my wife [the wife], and me, the paramount decision on dividing assets is the future wellbeing of our children, [C] and [B].